Anti-personnel mine: Effect

 These mines are deemed to be more efficient than purely "blast effect" mines, because the shrapnel covers a greater area, potentially injuring more combatants.

 The shrapnel from these mines can even disable some armoured vehicles, by puncturing their tires and—in the case of soft-skinned vehicles—also penetrating the skin and damaging internal components or injuring personnel.
 Because fragmentation mines generally contain a much larger charge than blast mines, they can cause severe damage to an unarmoured vehicle which runs directly over one.

 Types of fragmentation mine

 Stake

 These mines (such as the Russian POMZ) are entirely above ground, having a fragmenting warhead mounted on a stake at a suitable height, concealed by vegetation or rubbish and triggered by one or more tripwires.

 Bounding

 Bounding mines have a small lifting charge that, when activated, launches the main body of the mine out of the ground before it detonates at around chest height.
 This produces a more lethal spray of shrapnel over a larger area.
 One such mine – the US M16 mine – can cause injuries up to 200 m away.
 The steel shrapnel makes bounding mines easy to detect, so they may be surrounded by minimum metal mines to make mine clearance harder.
+The shrapnel is around 3-10mm in size.